marcelosperalta/glossary/README.md

 - A content management system (CMS) is a computer software used to manage the creation and modification of digital content.
 A CMS is typically used for enterprise content management (ECM) and web content management (WCM).
 A CMS typically has two major components: a content management application (CMA), as the front-end user interface that allows a user, even with limited expertise, to add, modify, and remove content from a website without the intervention of a webmaster; and a content delivery application (CDA), that compiles the content and updates the website.

 [Continuous Integration / Continuous Delivery (CI/CD)](https://en.wikipedia.org/wiki/CI/CD)
 - In software engineering, CI/CD or CICD is the combined practices of continuous integration and either continuous delivery or continuous deployment.
+In software engineering, continuous integration (CI) is the practice of merging all developers' working copies to a shared mainline several times a day.
+Continuous delivery (CD) is a software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time and, when releasing the software, without doing so manually.

 [Command-line interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface)
 - A command-line interface (CLI) processes commands to a computer program in the form of lines of text.
 The program which handles the interface is called a command-line interpreter or command-line processor.